Garja Man Rai

 Garja Man Rai is a Bhutanese politician who has been a member of the National Assembly of Bhutan, since October 2018.

 Education

 He holds a Bachelor of Science in Information Technology degree from India.

 Political career

-Before joining politics, he has served as an IT engineer.
+Before joining politics, he worked as an IT engineer.

 He was elected to the National Assembly of Bhutan as a candidate of DNT from Sergithang-Tsirang-Toed constituency in 2018 Bhutanese National Assembly election.
 He received 6,077 votes and defeated Kewal Ram Adhakari, a candidate of DPT.